linode/docs/docs/applications/game-servers/multicraft-on-ubuntu.md

 title: 'Installing Multicraft on Ubuntu'
 ---

-[Multicraft](http://www.multicraft.org/) is a control panel for single or multiple Minecraft servers.
-There are both free and paid versions available.
-This guide will help you install Multicraft on a Linode running Ubuntu 14.04
+[Multicraft](http://www.multicraft.org/) is a control panel for single or multiple Minecraft servers, with free and paid versions available.
+This guide will help you install Multicraft on a Linode running Ubuntu 14.04.

+{: .note }
+>The steps required in this guide require root privileges.
+Be sure to run the steps below as `root` or with the **sudo** prefix.
+For more information on privileges see our [Users and Groups](/docs/tools-reference/linux-users-and-groups) guide.

 ##Prerequisites